AiTechEye/servercleaner/README.md

 Commands:

-/delplayer <name> delete a player requeres ban (and scadmin to moderators) /delme delete your self, type "/delme delete me" again to confirm /delmod<name> Downgrades moderator to player (if the moderator has the scmoderator privilege) requeres scadmin /advm (manage "advanced members")
+/delplayer <name> delete a player requeres ban (and scadmin to moderators...)
+/delme delete your self, type "/delme delete me" again to confirm /delmod<name> Downgrade <name> to player requeres ban, scadmin or scmoderator privs...
+/advm (manage "advanced members")
 /clobjectschecks for unknown entities around you